boy singing on microphone with pop filter

 Katja Winkler

-I'm a seasoned anthropologist with a keen eye for cultural detail.
-This page is about part of my work and life experience.
-It aims to guide you through my various professional and personal projects and share some of my impressions.
-I hope by doing so I'll be able to capture your interest and inspire you on your own searches.
+This page aims to guide you through my various professional and personal projects and share my learnings.
+I hope by doing so I'll be able to capture your interest and inspire you to reach out.

 Ideas put into action